 Affliated Groups - Overview

-The Canadian Skin Patient Alliance (CSPA) has allocated funds to support upcoming outreach activities of our Affiliate Members.
-Eligible projects include but are not limited to websites, pamphlets, newsletters and endeavours that serve to raise visibility or awareness.
-The CSPA supports these initiatives as part of its mandate to raise awareness of skin diseases, conditions and traumas for all Canadians, and to assist organizations who can provide targeted support for specific needs and populations.
+The Canadian Skin Patient Alliance (CSPA) allocated funds to support educational activities of our Affiliate Members through the Tanny Nadon Affiliate Members Grant (2015-2021).
+Eligible projects included, but were not limited to, websites, pamphlets, newsletters and endeavours that served to raise visibility or awareness.

 |2020 - April||DEBRA Canada|